LifeIsPhysics/KATRIN_Experiment/README.md

 # KATRIN_Experiment
-This project replicates the measurements of the Karlsruhe Tritium Neutrino experiment (KATRIN) using Monte Carlo data and Data science.
+This monte-carlo simulation project replicates the measurements of the Karlsruhe Tritium Neutrino experiment (KATRIN) using Monte Carlo data and Data science.

 ## Introduction